Sometimes a piece of research just keeps on turning up more nuggets, even when you think you’ve finished it!

 Anyone wishing to cite this original research should credit it to Katie Howson and cite this website as the source. © Katie Howson, 2022.

-It is due to be published in print form in the near future, and details will be posted here when known.
 Should you wish to use any of the information or images here, please do contact me first.

 The recordings from North Littleton and Ebrington can be found on YouTube by typing ‘Traditional British and Irish Songs Vol.1’ into the search box.